 Design and Technology (D&T) KS2: Hinges

-This video explores how hinges work and why they are so important for all sorts of different structures used in daily life.
+This short film for primary schools explains how hinges work and why they are so important for all sorts of different structures used in daily life.

-The video shows two children making their own simple hinges for treasure boxes, which is a perfect classroom project.
+The film shows two children making their own simple hinges for treasure boxes, which is a perfect classroom project.

-This video is an ideal introduction to hinges, how they work and how they are used in everyday life.
+This short film is an ideal introduction to hinges, how they work and how they are used in everyday life.

 Pupils could use photographs from home, school or the workplace to identify hinges in different situations, and try to explain why the hinge is important in each case.